 - Examining national and state practices in reporting assessment information.

-Bridging general education, special education, English as a Second Language or bilingual education, and other systems as they work to improve results of education for all students.
+- Bridging general education, special education, English development, and other systems as they work to improve results of education for all students.

 NCEO focuses its efforts in the following areas:

-- Knowledge Development on the participation and performance of students with disabilities, English learners (ELs), and ELs with disabilities in national, state, and district assessments and other educational reform efforts.
+- Knowledge Development on the participation and performance of students with disabilities, English learners, and English learners with disabilities in national, state, and district assessments and other educational reform efforts.

 - Technical Assistance and Dissemination through publications, presentations, technical assistance, and other networking activities.

 - Collaboration to build on the expertise of others and to develop leaders who can conduct needed research and provide additional technical assistance.

 NCEO offers the following kinds of materials and services for state personnel, educators, parents, and others concerned with assessments and the educational outcomes of all students:

 - An extensive list of publications that include reports and briefs, state activity updates, policy documents, self-study guides, and other tools.

 - Recommendations for developing assessment policies and guidelines for participation, accessibility, reporting, and accountability that include all students.